group of people smiling at event

 Working at AbbVie

-We help recruit diverse talent and provide employee development.
-These activities support us and further employees’ sense of belonging and engagement.
-As engagement increases, employees naturally expand into roles that maximize their potential and encourages them to explore and grow their skill sets.
+The Black Business Network helps recruit talent and support new employees to improve retention.
+These activities support our employees’ sense of belonging and engagement.
+As engagement increases, employees naturally expand into roles that maximize their potential and employees are encouraged to explore and grow their skill sets.

 Making an impact

 We are committed to helping employees exceed their potential and support.
-We partner with community organizations in area such as education, youth empowerment and STEM programs, such as Chicago Scholars
+We partner with community organizations in areas such as education, youth empowerment and STEM programs.

 Related content